Last Updated on December 20, 2022

 - Place your sand board or sled on the ground, with the base facing you, and apply wax thoroughly to make it slippery.
 Covering every inch, including the edges.
 You don’t need to wax the top side of the board, only the base.
 Pour a bit of sand on the base with your hand to make sure that it doesn’t stick.

-- This is a good time to wear your goggles, face cover, and gloves if you have any.
+- This is a good time to wear your desert goggles, shemagh scarf, and gloves if you have any.

 - Place your feet on top of the board.
-Ideally your board will have sandboard bindings or foot straps.
-If not, stick to smaller dunes.
+Secure yourself using your sandboard bindings or foot straps.
+If your board does not come with foot straps, you should stick to smaller dunes.

-- Slightly bent your knees and use your dominant leg to push the board forward across the dune until you are finally off the edge, using your body weight as a motor.
+- Slightly bend your knees and use your dominant leg to push the board forward across the dune until you are finally off the edge, using your body weight as a motor.

 - Either sit on the board (up to two people) or lay down on your belly.
 Some sleds come with hand grip holders – make use of them!